Testeh69/ML_learning/README.md

 Note: I am a french student, that studies AI during his free times.
-There can be some erros.
-If you see some erros tell me via email: norefice45@gmail.com
+There can be some errors.
+If you see some errors tell me via email: norefice45@gmail.com